 The subject of women ordination has been a controversial one lately.
 But the Bible has enough light that makes this topic clear.
 The scriptures teach that the value of men and the value of women are perfectly equal in the eyes of God.
 “There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus” (Galatians 3:28).

 Yet, the fact that men and women have equal access to salvation does not mean they have similar roles nor does this cancel the need for submission to leadership in the home or the church.
 Jesus and the Father are equal, yet Jesus submits to the authority of the Father.
 “The head of every man is Christ; and the head of the woman is the man; and the head of Christ is God” (1 Corinthians 11:3).

-In the New Testament, Paul teaches the role of women and men and gives the explanation for it “Let a woman learn quietly with all submissiveness.
+In the New Testament, Paul taught the role of women and men and gave the explanation for it.
+“Let a woman learn quietly with all submissiveness.
 I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet.
 For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor.
 Yet she will be saved through childbearing—if they continue in faith and love and holiness, with self-control” (1 Timothy 2:11–15).

 From the beginning, women have served in important roles in the church but men were assigned the role of church leadership.
-This does not mean that women are less capable of teaching than men; it only means that these are the roles that God has assigned.
+This does not mean that women are less capable of teaching than men; it only means that these are the roles that God has assigned to them.

 In His service,